Immigration Rights and Responsibilities of Scholars in H-1B Status

 You are required to complete a Form I-9 at the ISSO within three (3) days of beginning work at Boston University and when an extension of your H-1B status is granted.
 Form I-9 is a document that every employee, U.S. or foreign, must sign to verify that the employee holds valid employment authorization.
 I-9s for H-1B employees are completed by appointment only.
-In order to avoid delays, please bring your passport, and other immigration documents (ie. H approval notice) to your scheduled appointment.
+Please bring your passport and all other immigration-related documents with you.

 Copy Your Documents

-It is strongly recommended that you make clean, clear photocopies of all of your immigration documents including the I-797 Approval Notice and your passport, as well as records of any exits and entries to the U.S. in H-1B status.
+It is strongly recommended that you make clean, clear photocopies of all of your immigration documents including the I-797 Approval Notice, your passport, and any I-94 card you obtain.
 Keep these in a safe place.
 It is also recommended that you make these part of your permanent records.